Technology & Special Needs

 - Teams can

-- submit a new project in the next Innovation Booster call for proposals, to develop a new aspect of their idea
+- submit a new idea in the next Innovation Booster funding round, to develop a new aspect of their project

 - apply for funding from Innosuisse or another organisation